-- an economic downturn, including as a result of the current COVID-19 pandemic, could impair our portfolio companies' ability to continue to operate, which could lead to the loss of value in some or all of our investments in such portfolio companies; - a contraction of available credit and/or an inability to access the equity markets, including as a result of the COVID-19 pandemic, could impair our lending and investment activities; - interest rate volatility could adversely affect our results, particularly because we use leverage as part of our investment strategy; - currency fluctuations could adversely affect the results of our investments in portfolio companies with foreign operations; and, - the risks, uncertainties and other factors we identify in Item 1A.
-Risk Factors contained in this Annual Report on Form 10-K for the year ended December 31, 2020 and in our other filings with the SEC.
+- an economic downturn, and significant disruptions to our portfolio companies, including supply chain disruptions and labor shortages, could impair our portfolio companies' ability to continue to operate, which could lead to the loss of some or all of our investments in such portfolio companies; - a contraction of available credit and/or an inability to access the equity markets could impair our lending and investment activities; - interest rate volatility, including the decommissioning of LIBOR and rising interest rates, could adversely affect our results, particularly because we use leverage as part of our investment strategy; - the elevated level of inflation could adversely affect our business, results of operations and financial condition of our portfolio companies, which may, in turn, impact the valuation of such portfolio companies; and - the risks, uncertainties and other factors we identify in Item 1A.
+Risk Factors contained in our Annual Report on Form 10-K for the year ended December 31, 2022 and in our other filings with the SEC.

-Although we believe that the assumptions on which these forward-looking statements are based are reasonable, any of those assumptions could prove to be inaccurate, and as a result, the forward-looking statements based on those assumptions also could later prove to be inaccurate.
-Important assumptions include our ability to originate new loans and investments, certain margins and levels of profitability and the availability of additional capital.
+Although we believe that the assumptions on which these forward-looking statements are based are reasonable, any of those assumptions could prove to be inaccurate, and as a result, the forward-looking statements based on those assumptions also could be inaccurate.
+Important assumptions include our ability to originate new debt investments, certain margins and levels of profitability and the availability of additional capital.
 In light of these and other uncertainties, the inclusion of a projection or forward-looking statement in this Annual Report should not be regarded as a representation by us that our plans and objectives will be achieved.
 These risks and uncertainties include those described or identified in Item 1A entitled "Risk Factors" in Part 1 and elsewhere in this Annual Report.
 You should not place undue reliance on these forward-looking statements as a prediction of actual results, which apply only as of the date of this Annual Report.
-We expressly disclaim any responsibility to update forward-looking statements, whether as a result of new information, future events or otherwise, except as required by law.